Canon T5 vs Sony NEX-F3

 |17.||Sony NEX-5||Y||stereo / mono||-||-||mini||2.0||-||-||-|

-Both the T5 and the NEX-F3 have been discontinued, but can regularly be found used on eBay.
+Both the T5 and the NEX-F3 have been discontinued, but can regularly be found used on ebay.
 The T5 was replaced by the Canon T6, while the NEX-F3 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T5 and NEX-F3 can be found, respectively, in the Canon T5 Manual (free pdf) or the online Sony NEX-F3 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T5 and the Sony NEX-F3?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.